Sheffield remembers: Wartime stories for VE Day’s 80th

 Birch Road, Attercliffe after air raid.
 Photo: www.picturesheffield.com

-For Mark Hunter, 64, from Hunters Bar, he said it’s a ‘bloody great big sigh of relief’ that his whole family survived the war.
+For Mark Hunter, 64, from Hunters Borough, he said it’s a ‘bloody great big sigh of relief’ that his whole family survived the war.

-His mother, Ivy Hunter, born in 1921, joined the Women’s Auxiliary Army Corps (WAAC).
-Her brothers, Alan and Cyril, also served; Alan was a map-reader and Cyril served in the Eighth Army in the Middle East.
+His mother, Ivy Hunter, joined the Women’s Auxiliary Army Corps (WAAC) and her brothers Alan and Cyril, also served.

 Mr Hunter said: “With some of the stories you hear of other people who have parents who served in the war, they never really bothered to talk about it.”